etsui215/simple-cfd-simulation/README.md

 https://user-images.githubusercontent.com/107323771/203666147-60c187bb-c002-4ec0-8ae6-42145a2098f7.mp4

 From the start of the animation, it is clear that the velocity flows faster over than under the airfoil.
-By Bernoulli's equation, a low velocity means a high pressur,e while a high velocity means a low pressure.
-This once again shows that lift is created due to the pressure difference.
+By Bernoulli's equation, a low velocity means a high pressure, while a high velocity means a low pressure.
+The same conclusion is once again reached-lift is created due to the pressure difference.

 (Used an altitude of 500 ft ~ 152.4 m MSL, 22 m/s in the x-direction)